Florida Landmarks

 The Gulf Islands National Seashore is a protected area that includes a series of barrier islands located along the Gulf of Mexico in the states of Florida and Mississippi.
 The seashore covers a total area of 137,000 acres and includes 12 separate units, including islands, beaches, and historic sites.

 The Gulf Islands National Seashore was established in 1971 to preserve the natural beauty and cultural history of the Gulf Coast region.
-The area is home to a diverse range of ecosystems, including white sand beaches, salt marshes, and maritime forests.
+The area is home to a range of ecosystems, including white sand beaches, salt marshes, and maritime forests.

 These habitats support a wide variety of wildlife, including shorebirds, sea turtles, dolphins, and a variety of fish and invertebrates.